Cincinnati Product Liability Lawyer Investigating Vespa recalls and road accidents related to defective scooters

 Vespa recalls have highlighted the safety concerns for road experts, though motor vehicle defects are not a new phenomenon.
 Motorcycle defects, in fact, are more common than motorists may think.
 In 2016, the NHTSA investigated brake failure on Harley-Davidson motorcycles, which lead to more than 400,000 motorcycles recalled, in addition to another Harley recall for clutch lever defects.
 BMW also recalled more than a thousand motorcycles because of software problems in the engine control, and 40,000 more motorcycles for defective flanges on the rear wheels.

-If you or a loved one has suffered an injury due to a scooter accident in Ohio, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered an injury due to a scooter accident in Ohio, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding Vespa recalls.